Donald Trump Invited Publisher Linked To Violent Fake Video To Oval Office In July, Called Him A ‘Genius’

 Others said that the video shown this weekend could incite more of Trump’s supporters to violence.
 Democratic presidential candidate Beto O’Rourke warned that the video “will get people killed” in a message on Twitter.

-The organizer for the American Priority Festival and Conference, the three-day event where the video was shown this weekend, has posted a message on Monday saying that the video was not approved or seen by the festival’s organizers, and said they condemn all forms of political violence.
+The organizer for the American Priority Festival and Conference, the three-day event where the video was shown this weekend, posted a message on Monday saying that the video was not approved or seen by the festival’s organizers, and said they condemn all forms of political violence.